 It's a long road from research to sale but that path can be cut down significantly by investing in the right kinds of digital marketing.
 Becoming an online authority in your niche opens up new opportunities for branding and proving value to your audience long before they are even ready to start talking about the sale.
 It also has the side benefit of keeping your company looking to the future.

 Challenge #2: Producing content

 In the digital age, every company must operate as a publishing company.
 I often make this point when speaking to other businesses about digital marketing, and illustrate it using the image below.

 Up until fairly recently, none of the companies shown above were known as content producers.
 Netflix and AMC's business models were to get paid for broadcasting shows and movies produced by other studios.
-While that's still part of their business plan, it is quickly becoming secondary to their own content production.
+While that's still part of their business plan, it is quickly taking a back seat to producing their own content.